What Are Multi-Agent Systems? Architecture, Failure Modes and When to Use One

 | LangGraph | Python | Graph / DAG-Based | Complex branching logic, stateful agents | Fine-grained control over agent state and transitions |

-SolGuruz engineers are proficient in all major multi-agent systems frameworks.
-We help you choose the right stack based on your existing infrastructure, team expertise, and long-term scalability requirements.
+SolGuruz engineers work across all of these.
+We help you choose based on your existing infrastructure, team expertise, and long-term scalability requirements, and we will tell you when the honest answer is a single agent.

 How to Build a Multi-Agent AI System with SolGuruz